 Harry Upton recalled singing this song in a Balcombe pub in 1940, and remained puzzled as to how a visiting Canadian soldier could join in a song which he believed to be known only to himself and his father.
 It could be argued that the Canadian might have more reasonably asked the question, since Harry is the sole English singer named among Roud's 28 instances of the song.

 Canadee-I-O is arguably Nic Jones' best known song, recorded in 1980 for his Topic album Penguin Eggs.
-Bob Dylan recorded it also for his 1992 album, Good as I Been to You, John Wesley Harding for his Nic Jones tribute album, Trad Arr Jones, and Éilís Kennedy recorded Canadee-I-O in 2001 for on her debut CD Time to Sail.
+John Wesley Harding sang it in 1999 on his Nic Jones tribute album, Trad Arr Jones.

 Hannah Sanders sang Canadee-I-O in 2013 on her EP Warning Bells.
 She commented in her liner notes:

 A beautiful traditional ballad, about a cross dressing sailor gal.
 This is how all good stories should begin!
 I doff my cap to Nic Jones's version here.